“Any belief worth having must survive doubt”

 If your goal is tolerance, you've already failed.

 Diversity is not about tolerance.
 Children are to be tolerated; not adults.
-Diversity is about mutual respect.
+Diversity and inclusion are about mutual respect.
 We must move beyond mere tolerance and learn to truly accept each other’s differences and unique characteristics.
 We don’t have to all love one another, but we have to work together.

 White males are a vital part of diversity.